 His occasional frustrations at Leicester City peaked in the notorious incident when he refused to take the field for the second half of a League game against Ipswich in December 1974, and his last couple of Filbert Street seasons were marred by knee injuries of his cool brilliance predominate, Keith settled longer than most in Stateside football, moving into club management and coaching roles in both the conventional and indoor games, and in early-90’s forming a partnership with Joe Waters at Tacome Stars.

 After retirement in 1993, he remained in Seattle, driving an outside broadcast rig for a local TV station.
-Keith Weller passed away in 2004, only 58, after a long battle with cancer illness.
+Keith Weller passed away in 2004, after a long battle with cancer illness, leaving us at only 58 years of age.

 - Full Name: Keith Weller